Predrag Bošković: Handball

 Many analysts and organizations, including the International Handball Federation (IHF), agree that Bošković is one of the people who have contributed the most to the immense success of the Montenegrin handball.
 The IHF even referred to him as the "father of success".
-Recognizing his stellar work, the European Handball Federation (EHF) elected Mr. Boskovic as an Executive Committee (ExeC) Member in June 2012.
+Recognizing his stellar work, the European Handball Federation (EHF) elected Boskovic as an Executive Committee (ExeC) Member in June 2012.
 Furthermore, he was elected as the EHF Vice President and IHF Council Member in November 2016.

 Personal life

 Predrag Boskovic is married to Stela Boskovic, who works in the Societe Generale Montenegro Bank.

 Contribution to Serbian Church

 For his contribution to the Serbian Orthodox Church Bošković was awarded with the Order of St. Sava.
 He was excommunicated by the Serbian Orthodox Church in late December 2019, when he gave support to the newly proclaimed religion law which de jure transfers the ownership of church buildings and estates from the Serbian Orthodox Church in Montenegro to the Montenegrin state.
 "I will be pleased to return award" stated Bošković after the law passed in the Parliament of Montenegro.